zudenkovas/react-workshop-devmentor/README.md

 # dev.mentor React workshop

-In this project you will build a searchable list of country cards with Covid-19 statistics and on the way you will learn how to apply Material-UI components, how to make requests with a help of React-Query library, using React-Router to navigate between the screens, and all this using the most popular library for building interactive user interfaces - React.
+This project is a searchable list of country cards with Covid-19 statistics.
+You will learn how to apply Material-UI components, make requests with React-Query library, use React-Router to navigate between screens, and use React - the most popular library for building interactive user interfaces.

-## Before start
+## Getting started

-Please clone this repository and run `npm install` before starting the project.
+To get started, clone this repository and run `npm install` to install the necessary dependencies.

 ## Available Scripts